 In that year, the convent was converted into a military hospital and remained such even after the restoration of the Bourbon monarchy in 1815.
 It continued to function as a hospital until relatively recently, and ex-ospedale militare is the only name that the premises are known by to most Neapolitans.
 The church was damaged in the late 1800s and subsequently converted into a pharmacy for the hospital.

-location (below the present-day Corso Vittorio
+location (below the present-day Corso Vittorio Emanuele

-overlooking the Spanish
+overlooking the Spanish Quarter

 abandoned a few decades ago out of concern for the

-structural integrity of the buildings has meant that this gigantic piece of
+structural integrity of the buildings has meant that this

-real estate has remained obscure to most
+gigantic piece of real estate has remained obscure to most

 Neapolitans.
 That may be changing; the grounds and convent

-are in the process of being restored, and
+are in the process of being restored, and a part of the

-a part of the grounds are already open as the Parco dei Quartieri
+grounds are already open as the Parco dei Quartieri Spagnoli, providing

-a view over the city, a small
+a large terrace with a view over the city, a small

 convent, itself, with its 28-arch sheltered portico

-Spanish Quarter, is already welcome news.
+Quarters, is already welcome news.